clux/modul8/Readme.md

 There are also 4 optional booleans for configuring the prettified require tree:
  - `treeTarget`     Where to write the current prettified require tree to.
 Useful for code analysis.
 Not set by default.
  - `logTree`        Boolean to determine if you want the prettified dependency passed to console.log.
 Default false.
-If neither treeTarget nor logTree is set, then the remaining values are discarded.
+If neither treeTarget nor logTree is set, then the remaining options are meaningless.
  - `extSuffix`      Boolean to determine whether the extension name is suffixed to the name of each file in the require tree.
 Default false.
  - `domPrefix`      Boolean to determine whether the domain of the file is prefixed to the name of each file in the require tree.
 Default false.